transfar-hackers/mpa/README.md

 2 execute: yarn              --> installs all dependencies

-3 execute: npm run watch     --> this builds the project into ./dist directory and watch it
+3 execute: npm run build     --> this builds the project into ./dist directory and watch it

 4 execute: nodemon ./index.js --> this starts up express.js web-server to serve the ./dist directory